jenningsloy318/redfish_exporter/README.md

 # redfish_exporter
-A prometheus expoter to get  metrics from redfish based servers such as lenovo servers.
+A prometheus expoter to get  metrics from redfish based servers such as lenovo/dell/Supermicro servers.

 ## Configuration